choysal/15-466-f24-base6/README.md

 How To Play:

 Each player randomly spawns in as either rock(red), paper(green), or scissors(blue).
-This will also be noted by the letter next to the player number (ex P1, R2, S3).
+This is also be noted by the letter next to the player number:
+(ex P1, R2, S3 = Paper1, Rock2, Scissors3).
 Rock beats Scissors
 Scissors beats Paper
 Paper beats Rock